Anand-786/multi-doc-agent/README.md

 # Multi-Agent Document Platform

 A Streamlit application that allows users to chat with pre-built document agents or create their own custom agents by simply uploading a PDF file.
-Each agent is equipped with a bespoke, on-the-fly trained intent classifier to handle queries efficiently using a Retrieval-Augmented Generation (RAG) pipeline.
+Each agent is equipped with a trained intent classifier in real-time to handle queries efficiently using a Retrieval-Augmented Generation (RAG) pipeline.

 ---

 ## Key Features

 -   **Multi-Agent Architecture:** Start with pre-built agents (e.g., "gem5 Expert") and dynamically create new, custom agents for any PDF document.

--   **On-the-Fly Agent Creation:** Uploading a PDF automatically triggers a full machine learning pipeline that chunks the document, creates a vector database, synthetically generates a training dataset, and trains a unique intent classifier for that agent.
+-   **Real-time Agent Creation:** Uploading a PDF automatically triggers a full machine learning pipeline that chunks the document, creates a vector database, synthetically generates a training dataset, and trains a unique intent classifier for that agent.

 -   **Dynamic Intent Classification:** Each custom agent uses its own `LogisticRegression` classifier to distinguish between casual conversation and document-specific questions (`doc_qna`), ensuring resources are used efficiently.

--   **Advanced RAG Pipeline:** Leverages `SentenceTransformer` embeddings and a persistent `ChromaDB` vector store to retrieve the most relevant context from a document before passing it to the language model.
+-   **RAG Pipeline:** Leverages `SentenceTransformer` embeddings and a persistent `ChromaDB` vector store to retrieve the most relevant context from a document before passing it to the language model.

 -   **Source Attribution:** Responses for custom agents include the source page numbers, enhancing trust and verifiability.

 ---

 ## Application Workflow

-The application has two main workflows: creating a new agent and chatting with an existing one.

 ### 1. Agent Creation

 When a user uploads a new PDF, a 5-step process (visible via status toasts in the UI) creates a fully functional agent:

 1.  **Chunking:** The PDF is parsed, and its text is split into manageable chunks.
 A new `ChromaDB` collection is created to store the embeddings for these chunks.
 2.  **Data Generation:** Keywords are extracted from the text chunks using `YAKE`.
 These keywords are used to synthetically generate a list of relevant, document-specific questions, which will form the `doc_qna` portion of our training set.
-3.  **Dataset Assembly:** The generated `doc_qna` questions are combined with a predefined list of `casual` questions from `casual_queries.csv` to form a balanced training dataset.
+3.  **Dataset Assembly:** The generated `doc_qna` questions are combined with a predefined list of `casual` questions from `casual_queries.csv` to form a training dataset.
 4.  **Embedding Generation:** All training queries are converted into numerical vector embeddings using the `SentenceTransformer` model.
 5.  **Classifier Training:** A `LogisticRegression` model is trained on the embeddings.
 The final trained classifier and its corresponding `LabelEncoder` are saved as `.joblib` files, ready for use.